Sootopolis/tgbe-tools/readme.md

 <!-- This program has been incredibly valuable for me personally, not just because my main role in the club's admin team is to recruit new player, but also because the design, implementation, and outcome of this program have been absolutely instrumental in landing me a visa-sponsoring job in the UK.-->

+At the beginning of the program, user inputs are taken for the number of invitable players to find and the name of the club to find them from.

+Then parameters for the filters mentioned earlier in 1.iii.
+[My Role in Recruitment](#my-role-in-recruitment) are set.
+These are hard-coded into the program, for there is usually no need to change these parameters.
+Should some parameters be required to change frequently, though, it would of course be possible to take user inputs for them, but the caching mechanism would have to be overhauled, which will be explained later.

+The program then gets the current time.
+This will be used for multiple purposes:
+* to delete expired cache (explained later)
+*